-“Strive to preserve your heart in peace; let no event of this world disturb it; reflect that all must come to an end.” ~ St John Of The Cross
+“Strive to preserve your heart in peace; let no event of this world disturb it; reflect that all must come to an end.” ~ St. John of the Cross

 All must come to an end.
-Perhaps no group is more keenly aware of this at the present moment than our youth.
+Perhaps no group is more keenly aware of that at the present moment than our youth.
 They are looking at the days left before having to go back to school.
 Summer vacation is nearly over.
-For some, that has already happened as their school systems have already returned to school.
+For some, that has already happened as their school systems have returned to school.